J. C. Banks

-Jimmy Christopher Banks Jr. (born August 24, 1989) is an American former soccer player who played as a forward.
+Jimmy Christopher Banks Jr. (born August 24, 1989) is an American former professional soccer player who played as a forward.

 Career

 College and amateur

 Banks attended Riverside High School, where he was a four-time All-Conference, played in the Region II Olympic Development Program, and played club soccer for FC Milwaukee, before going on to play four years of college soccer at the University of Wisconsin Green Bay.
 At Green Bay he was the Horizon League all-newcomer team as a freshman in 2007, was the 2009 Horizon League Player of the Year, and was a 2010 All-League First Team and All-Great Lakes Second Team selection.
 JC was inducted into the University of Wisconsin Green Bay's Hall of Fame in 2018.

 During his college years Banks also played for the Madison 56ers in the National Premier Soccer League and Chicago Fire Premier in the USL Premier Development League.